It4innovations/espreso/doc/source/installation.rst

 In the current version the ESPRESO can be compiled and executed on a Linux operating system only.
 As of now, the library requires the `Intel MKL <https://software.intel.com/en-us/intel-mkl>`_ and `METIS <http://glaros.dtc.umn.edu/gkhome/metis/metis/overview>`_ libraries.
+Intel MKL should be installed in the system.
+METIS is inscluded in ESPRESO reposity and is builded automatically.
-Prefered and tested compiler is the `Intel compiler <https://software.intel.com/en-us/intel-compilers>`_ - another compilers are also supported, but not fully tested.
+Prefered and tested compiler is the `Intel compiler <https://software.intel.com/en-us/intel-compilers>`_ or GCC.

 ESPRESO has interface for several Sparse Direct solvers.
 Depending on the selected solver (`Support for various direct solvers`_) ESPRESO requires the following libraries: